On This Day In Judy Garland’s Life And Career – August 27

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-August 27, 2020: Mondo announced these limited editions of Oz posters and pins.
-Mondo specializes in collectible media such as record albums, posters, pins, and more.
+August 27, 2020: Mondo announced limited-edition Oz posters and pins.
+Mondo specializes in collectible media, including record albums, posters, and pins.
 Check them out!

 In 2021, they released this version of the Oz soundtrack on LP.